Mallik-G/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

 8. You will be using this public key while creating the virtual machines, run  **cat /home/odl_user/.ssh/id_rsa.pub** command to view your public key.
 Please copy the entire content of the public key and save in a notepad file to use later in this lab.

 ### 1.2 Create the Ubuntu VM from Azure Portal
 In this exercise, you will be creating an **Ubuntu** virtual machine using Azure Portal.
-Let's get started.
+Let us get started.

 1. Click on the **Create a resource** in the upper left corner of the Azure portal and select the  **Ubuntu Server 18.04 LTS**.